 Our faculty experts will give you remarkable training and the skills you need to:-

-Modesty forbids . . . but the feedback is remarkable and some 800 students have marked it at an average of 9.2 / 10 consistently over the last 7 years.
+The feedback is remarkable and some 800 students have marked it at an average of 9.2 / 10 consistently over the last 7 years.
+All independent reviews are 5 star reviews.

-The most recent course with QCs, business folk, an overseas government minister, lawyers, teachers and a saddler, offered an average mark of 9.3 which in these tough days is extra-ordinary.
+The most recent course with QCs, businesswomen, an overseas government minister, lawyers, teachers and a head teacher offered an average mark of 9.5 which in these tough days is extra-ordinary.
 The Bar Council and SRA (for Solicitors) accredit the course with full CPD.
 The course is held throughout the year to great acclaim, and we believe that it is truly world class.

 Some unsolicited quotes from emails received recently include: